Identity Provider Settings

 - Keep your identity provider application permissions aligned with current Adcyma requirements

-- Review and update authentication certificates before they expire
+- Rotate and re-download certificates before they expire